-(Photo by Sandy Clay…from inside the Cistercian monastery in Huerta, Spain 2008) “Light Breaks Through”
+(Photo by Sandy Clay…from inside Antelope Canyon) “Light Breaks Through”

 Finding places that nurture and feed our souls is vital as well as building the internal sacred place from which way can allow ourselves to be loved and then give love… agape love.

 See the “Products” page for helpful ways to build your own sacred space…or call to schedule an appointment, or learn about the new outreach offered.

 Information on Imago therapy, and other helpful online couples tools can be found on: